-S/N Description Particulars 3/14 Name of related party Tejas Networks Limited (TNL) Jaguar Land Rover Limited Tata Consultancy Services Name of related party rejas Networks Ellilled (TNE) (JLRL) Japan, Ltd. (TCS Japan) 1.
+S/N Description Particulars Name of related party Tejas Networks Limited (TNL) Jaguar Land Rover Limited (JLRL) Tata Consultancy Services Japan, Ltd. (TCS Japan) 1.
 Nature of relationship [including nature of its interest (financial or otherwise)] TNL is a subsidiary of Promoter Company.
 Accordingly, TNL is a related party of TCS pursuant to Section 2(76) of the Act and Regulation 2(1)(zb) of the SEBI Listing Regulations.
 JLRL is a step-down subsidiary of Tata Motors Limited (TML) and TML is an associate of Promoter Company.
-Accordingly, JLRL is a related party of TCS as per Regulation 2(1)(zb) of the TCS Japan is a non-wh owned subsidiary of T 2.
-Type and particulars of the proposed transactions (a) Rendering of IT/ITE Services including IT, Infrastructure, Cloud, IoT and Digital Engineering, Digital Transformation, Analytics, Cyber Security, and such related areas (b) Supply of hardware and software (c) Reimbursement of expenses (d) Procurement of goods, services, etc. (e) Assignment of the technology or license or Intellectual Property (f) Any transfer of resources, services or obligations to meet its objectives/requirements SEBI Listing Regulations. (a) Rendering of IT/ITE Services including IT, Infrastructure, Cloud, IoT and Digital Engineering, Digital Transformation, Analytics, Cyber Security, and such related areas (b) Supply of hardware and software (c) Reimbursement of expenses (d) Procurement of goods, services, etc. (e) Any transfer of resources, services or obligations to meet its objectives/requirements 3.
-Material terms of the proposed transactions Transactions in the ordinary course ransactions in the ordinary course of business with terms and conditions that are generally prevalent in the industry segments and the market that the Company operates in.
+Accordingly, JLRL is a related party of TCS as per Regulation 2(1)(zb) of the SEBI Listing Regulations.
+TCS Japan is a non-wholly owned subsidiary of TCS.
+Accordingly, TCS Japan is a related party of TCS pursuant to Section 2(76) of the Act and Regulation 2(1)(zb) of the SEBI Listing Regulations.
+2. Type and particulars of the proposed transactions (a) Rendering of IT/ITE Services including IT, Infrastructure, Cloud, IoT and Digital Engineering, Digital Transformation, Analytics, Cyber Security, and such related areas (b) Supply of hardware and software (c) Reimbursement of expenses (d) Procurement of goods, services, etc. (e) Assignment of the technology or license or Intellectual Property (f) Any transfer of resources, services or obligations to meet its objectives/requirements SEBI Listing Regulations.
+3. Material terms of the proposed transactions Transactions in the ordinary course e of business with terms and conditions that are generally as and the market that the Company operates in.
 4. Tenure of the proposed transactions Contractual commitments expected for a tenure up to 12 years Contracts/arrangements for a tenure up to 5 years, extendable by another 5 years.
 Contracts/instruments for a tenure up to 5 years.
 5. Value of the proposed transactions during FY 2025-26 Not exceeding ₹5,000 crore Not exceeding ₹4,400 crore Not exceeding ₹2,500 crore 6.
 Total transactions for past three years FY 25: ₹7,517 crore FY 24: ₹762 crore FY 23: ₹2 crore FY 25: ₹3,722 crore FY 24: ₹2,965 crore FY 23: ₹1,768 crore FY 25: ₹1,145 crore FY 24: ₹999 crore FY 23: ₹961 crore